 Dressing as someone else allows students to put on a new outfit and take on the part of their imaginary character.
 Many young students enjoy being heroes and princesses, but there are benefits to dressing up as real-life characters such as doctors, firefighters, police officers, and even restaurant servers.

-Playing roles that represent real-life, such as being a doctor, can even help students to learn about themselves.
+Playing roles that represent real life, such as being a doctor, can help students to learn about themselves.
 Perhaps they pretend to be the doctor every time they play, learning that they enjoy helping people and being a leader.
-Students can imagine they are someone else, and in doing so learn more about what they like and don’t like, as well as how they prefer to interact with others.
+Students can imagine they are someone else, and in doing so, learn more about what they like and don’t like and how they prefer to interact with others.

 Build Interpersonal Skills

-Another benefit of dress up play is in building relationship skills with the other students.
+Another benefit of dress-up play is building relationship skills with the other students.
 By “living” as someone else for a short time, they practice skills in empathy.
-This improves the overall understanding of other people’s feelings, and gives students a chance to really think about what motivates and affects others.
+This improves the overall understanding of other people’s feelings and gives students a chance to think deeply about what motivates and affects others.

-Students can dress up as just about any character they can imagine, but with the right tools, you can guide them to try out important community roles.
-Check out the dramatic play kits that are available at SchoolSpecialty.com.
+Students can dress up as just about any character they can imagine.
+With the right tools, you can also guide them to try out important community roles.